-Recess Behavior
+Recess Behavior Expectations

 Recess is a time for students to relax and to play.
 Each child should show respect for others.
-At recess, the students will...
+At recess, the students will:

-- 1. Observe "fair play" with everyone and show respect for fellow students. - 2.
-Ask for permission from teachers to bring toys/equipment from home.
-(Students who bring personal equipment from home do so at their own risk and are responsible if lost/damaged.) - 3.
-Follow the duty teacher's rules for lining up at the end of recess. - 4.
-Play in designated areas. - 5.
-Dress appropriately for the weather.
+- Observe fair play with everyone and show respect for fellow students - Ask for permission from teachers to bring toys/equipment from home (Students who bring personal equipment from home do so at their own risk and are responsible if items are lost/damaged.) - Play in designated areas; 6th-8th grade students are not permitted to use the play set, K-3rd grade students are not allowed in the gaga pit. - Dress appropriately for the weather - Follow the recess duty teacher's rules for lining up at the end of recess